codydegen/march_madness_simulator/README.md

 ## To-Do
 * Add other entries to table
+* Determine whether choosing explicit entries or calculating based on entire group is better
 * Improve bracket output
 * add selected bracket to other histograms
 * Long-term: